Overleaf integration

 After syncing, you'll probably want to ensure the local PDF is up-to-date

-, and if anything has changed,
+by calling calkit run, and if anything has changed,

 commit and push those changes to the cloud with

-calkit save -am "Run pipeline"
+calkit save -am "Run pipeline".

 Example